 SUSTAINABLE INTERACTIONS: LIMITING AND ELIMINATING DEPENDENCY

 We aim to make our interactions with our local community sustainable by investing as much money as possible in the local community: This means that we employ, source and buy locally whenever we can.
-We are committed to minimising our impact on the local communities and therefore only ask our volunteers to complete tasks that do not take away local jobs, e.g. painting at the schools, and instead employ local workers to maintain and build new school buildings.
+We are committed to minimising our impact on the local communities and therefore only ask our program participants to complete tasks that do not take away local jobs, e.g. painting at the schools, and instead employ local workers to maintain and build new school buildings.
 The paintings Love The Oceans’ volunteers do at the schools are educational murals e.g the human body labelled in Portuguese.
 With approximately a 50% illiteracy rate in the local community (~75% in women) our volunteers are creating murals the local community have requested and cannot currently create themselves.

 We greatly respect the communities that we work with, and it is essential for us that our interactions with our local communities reflect that.
 We therefore introduce both our staff and volunteers to the communities they will be working in at the beginning of each programme.
 During training week you will have the chance to visit our Community Outreach Manager, Pascal, and his family to gain a better understanding of the cultural context, the problems that the communities in our region face, and the background of the children you will be working with in the schools.